 6. AC2’s Wave Warehouse Inventory Management Software

-I used AC2’s Wave WMS and found it to be a modern system that improved how I managed warehouse operations in Malaysia.
+I used AC2’s Wave WMS system Malaysia and found it to be a modern system that improved how I managed warehouse operations in Malaysia.
 It gave me real-time visibility into inventory and made collaboration across the supply chain much easier.
 I also valued its scalability and adaptability, which allowed the system to grow alongside business needs.

 - Warehouse management